kaysalawu/azure-network-terraform/1-hub-and-spoke/2-hub-spoke-azfw-dual-region/README.md

    cd azure-network-terraform/1-hub-and-spoke/2-hub-spoke-azfw-dual-region
    ```

-2. Run a cleanup script to remove some resources that may not be removed after the resource group deletion.
+2. In order to avoid terraform errors when re-deploying this lab, run a cleanup script to remove diagnostic settings that may not be removed after the resource group is deleted.

    ```sh
    sh ../../scripts/_cleanup.sh Hs12RG